Bounty 10 - Mutiny

 Anya closed her hand around it and pulled it, along with Leila’s hand, to her chest.
 “You always were sentimental.”
 She choked out, pressing her forehead to Leila’s.
 She’d already grown so cold.

 “Ah, but that’s why you fell in love with me.”
-Her words were fading with each breath, her eyes glassing over.
+Her words were fading with each breath.

 Anya gave her a long kiss, salty tears and that metallic taste of blood filling her mouth.
 “I’m so sorry.”